 Many of us find ourselves checking emails 24/7, for work or personal reasons.
 It is a vehicle to communicate more effectively and reach resolutions more quickly, or so we are conditioned to believe.
 When was the last time you chose to pick up the phone instead of sending an email to a client or colleague?

 In this fast paced world, do you ever take a moment to smell the roses or better yet, read a subject line?
 A majority of people claim that they can quickly spot an illegitimate email.
-If that were the case, there would not be a 65% increase in phishing attempts over the past year, and hackers would have moved onto something much more lucrative.

 The top 9 things to look for to guard against a phishing attack: